 Paperback: 412 pages

 Publisher: Oxford University Press

-A copy will be on reserve at the
+A copy will be on reserve in the Undergraduate Library, available for

 A used copy of the first edition may be adequate, although some new material will be missing, and chapter/section numbers will differ from those on the course calendar.

 Review of thermodynamics and applications to energy generation and transport; review of fluid mechanics and applications to wind and wave energy sources; electrical power generation and distribution, direct and indirect solar energy conversion; review of nuclear physics and applications to new ideas in nuclear fission power systems, and nuclear fusion power*.

 topics covered may vary to reflect the interests of

 However, the Thursday evening meetings will also be offered online.
 You may attend class from home, work, your favorite wifi hotspot, or any other internet-connected site, using your usual web browsers.
 Adobe Connect software required is provided by PCE; we will discuss how to connect in class.
 Students who prefer to attend in person may join the me in A-110 PAB as usual.

 You will be expected to make 2 brief, informal reports and presentations, on topics you have chosen to investigate.
 Best is to propose a topic that is of special interest to you. (see list of suggested topics below for ideas but feel free to propose your own ideas).
 Reports should be at least a 15 min presentation, or equivalent term paper content, and should go beyond the depth we reach in class on some relevant topic.
 The 2nd report should be on a separate topic, but may be related to your first topic (eg 1=fission power, 2=fusion power)

 These are basic, feel very free to invent your own topics!